All Episodes

 I just don't know when.

-I would think they're probably fairly they should be forthcoming soon.
+I would think they're probably fairly, they should be forthcoming soon.

-Uh Willis spent you know, the solicitation to commit fraud.
+Will have spent, you know, the solicitation to commit fraud.

-You know, you go back to that phone call with Trump, Trump says, What are you talking about?
+You know, you go back to that phone call with Trump.

 So you have to have intention of believing, you know, that you're telling somebody to commit a crime.

-I mean, it's uh the only problem is it's in Fulton County, Georgia, which is a very liberal county.
+I mean, it's the only problem is it's in Fulton County, Georgia, which is a very liberal county.

 I lived in Georgia.

-Uh, not exactly where any conservative would ever want to be tried.
+Not exactly where any conservative would ever want to be tried.

-Would have been like so awesome to subpoena Trump.
+It would have been like so awesome to subpoena Trump.

-I mean, like, I could have put like a spell on him and everything of like, you know, all this witch stuff that I have on Pinterest, it's so cool when you really try it.
+I was like, you know, all this witch stuff that I have on Pinterest, it's so cool.

-It's so awesome, it works, but nobody knows it works.
+It works, but nobody knows it works.

 It's like, wow.